Nodonisko/ionic-cache/README.md

 + Don't invalidate cache if is browser offline
 + Set and invalidate groups of entries

+TO DO:
++ Add cordova-sqlite-storage plugin support again

 Please report all bugs to bug report or fix it, or better fix it and send pull request :)

 #### Contributors